 * Click here for rating key

 Fore Street Restaurant Review: Foragers, farmers and fishmongers have been supplying local food to Fore Street since 1996, making it the pioneer of farm-to-fork restaurants in Portland.
 Set within a restored warehouse in the Old Port, the expansive yet Spartan exposed brick interior is an ideal foil to Sam Hayward’s cooking.
-Meals always start off with freshly baked artisanal breads from Standard Baking Co., Fore Street’s downstairs neighbor.
-Though the menu changes daily, some dishes are always available, such as the wood-oven roasted mussels, bathed in a garlicky broth.
-You’re also likely to find turnspit-roasted pork loin and chicken, as well as grilled marinated hanger steak --- all tender, smoky and filled with flavor.
+Meals always start off with freshly baked artisanal breads from Standard Baking Co., Fore Street’s neighbor.
+The menu is sorted into three categories --- starters, mains and desserts --- and though it changes daily, some dishes are always available, such as the wood-oven roasted mussels, bathed in a garlicky broth.
+You’re also likely to find turnspit-roasted pork loin and chicken, as well as grilled marinated hanger steak and wood-grilled whole fish, all tender, smoky and filled with flavor.
 An intriguing charcuterie plate might offer duck rillettes or even smoked veal hearts.
-The warm, gooey signature dessert --- a version of the ubiquitous chocolate soufflé cake --- is not to be missed.
-The wine list melds old-world and new-world vintages while cocktails offer pizzazz.
+The warm signature dessert is a version of the ubiquitous chocolate soufflé cake, and all ice creams, sorbets and hand-dipped chocolates are made in-house.
+If you love them, you can take a box of chocolates home.
+The wine list melds old-world and new-world selections while cocktails offer pizzazz.